dajobe/librdf/HACKING.md

     if(var == 1) {
       ... multiple lines of code ...
     } else if (var == 2) {
+      ... multiple lines of code and / or more if conditions ...
     } else
       ... one line of code ...